Sorry, you need to enable JavaScript to visit this website.

 1. Purpose

-Program management ensures that security considerations are planned for early and handled consistently in the project lifecycle.
-The Government of the District of Columbia (“District”) has established an integrated enterprise-wide decision structure for cybersecurity risk management that includes cybersecurity requirements for Districts information technologies.
+Effective program management ensures that security considerations are planned for early and handled consistently throughout its lifecycle.
+The Government of the District of Columbia (District) has established an integrated enterprise-wide decision structure for cybersecurity risk management that includes

 2. Authority